 Considerations for the winter

-The following images depict depict my Green Peafowl (when they were year old juveniles) in their winter quarters.
+The following images depict depict my green peafowl (when they were one year old juveniles) in their winter quarters.
 Since they are native to tropical regions, they must be heated.
 A heated perch with a windbreak will not suffice, so please make sure you have adequate facilities to house these birds.
 I utilize an insulated shed and an oil-filled electric heater.
 I keep them at 55 F. It is especially important to have multiple perches to allow the peafowl to get away from one another if they so chose to.
 Feather picking can often arise during the winter months, and this can be avoided through enrichment.
 Rather than offering food directly in a dish, I try to disperse feed so that the birds have to forage for it.
 Additionally, I also throw in lettuce heads and various vegetables for them to work away at (rather than each other).
-Vitamin supplementation is important, which I accomplish by sprinkling additional Vionate on their vegetable mash (see below for more details).
+Vitamin supplementation is important, which I accomplish by sprinkling additional Vionate on their vegetable mash (see above for more details).
 I wait until nighttime temperatures are no lower than 40 F before I release them back outdoors.